Here’s Why Rotten Tomatoes Removed Thousands Of ‘Captain Marvel’ Reviews

 Rotten Tomatoes has now released a statement to The Hollywood Reporter explaining why so many reviews turned up on their site and then disappeared.

-According to the statement, a bug in the upgrade had led to the site had erroneously included these early reviews, something that is no longer permitted.
+According to the statement, a bug in the upgrade had led to the site erroneously including these early reviews, something that is no longer permitted.
 As a result of this, many early reviews were released to the site.
 These reviews were later taken down.

 “We launched some changes to the movie pre-release functionality last week, which included not allowing users to leave a comment or review prior to a movie’s release in theatres,” Rotten Tomatoes also said in their statement.